tsaekao/npm-demo/API.md

 Describes the shape (i.e. interface) of an object as a map of properties to [typesets](#rtvref.types.typeset).
 Each typeset indicates whether the property is required, expected, or optional, using [qualifiers](#rtvref.qualifiers), along with possible types.
-Only enumerable, own-properties of the shape are considered part of the shape.
+Only __own-enumerable properties__ of the shape are considered part of the shape.

 When a value is [checked](#rtv.check) or [verified](#rtv.verify) against